Imfdj/electron-vue-printer/README.md

 * Simple usage
 * No other dependencies

+### Demo
+<a href="https://github.com/Imfdj/vue-cli-plugin-electron-builder-print-demo">vue-cli-plugin-electron-builder-print-demo </a>Based on <a href="https://github.com/nklayman/vue-cli-plugin-electron-builder">vue-cli-plugin-electron-builder</a>.

 ### Hint
 * Version number: v3.1.13、 v7.3.2、 v8.5.0、 v9.2.1 perfectly usable.The corresponding minor version number should be the same.
 * Version number: v5.0.13、 v6.1.12 is available, but only the default printer can be used.The corresponding minor version number should be the same.